-In-Class Quizzes and Reflection (10%).
+Case preparation, In-Class Quizzes, Reflection (10%).
 Each class in this course focuses on a particular topic important for properly understanding strategic management.
-To guide your learning, during class you will answer questions pertaining to a) the prepared case, b) short answer and multiple-choice on concept comprehension, and c) short reflections on key strategic concepts.
+To guide your learning, prior to and or during class you will answer questions pertaining to a) the prepared case, b) short answer and multiple-choice on concept comprehension, and c) short reflections on key strategic concepts.
 To facilitate this the Top Hat presentation platform will be used.